Ki-sam-en/API-requests-and-coding/README.md

 # API requests in Postman
 ----
 ## I've found an offical API on the pravo.gov (here's url: http://publication.pravo.gov.ru/help)
+## Made some requests in Postman using them
 ### Looking for using them in my Python code